Inflo brings data analysis to ICAEW examsby

 The institute sought out Inflo as a visual platform to help students to review company data and interpret the results.

 Inflo will help the ICAEW’s Learning and Professional Development team create client scenarios for exam situations beginning in 2021.
-The new approach will be reflected in 2021 learning materials due for publication this month.
+The new approach will be reflected in 2021 learning materials due for publication in September 2020.
 Once the data analysis techniques have been incorporated into audit and corporate reporting modules, the institute said it would look at expanding the methods into other areas.

 An ACA himself, Inflo co-founder Mark Edmondson said that incorporating emerging technology into the qualification would ensure it continued to attract trainees and equip them for long and successful careers.